On August 7th we lost Ron Pittaway the creator of the Winter Finch Forecast. We are all the better for his dedication and enthusiasm. Thank you, Ron.

 Forecasts apply mainly to Ontario and adjacent provinces and states.
 Three irruptive non‐finch passerines whose movements are often linked to finches are also discussed.
-Follow finch wanderings this fall and winter on eBird, the Finch Research Network, and the Finches, Irruptions and Mast Crops FaceBook group for more information.
+To learn more, subscribe and follow the blogs, news, and updates at The Finch Research Network, and explore finch wanderings this fall and winter on eBird.

 COMMON AND HOARY REDPOLLS

-There appears to be no bumper birch crop in North America this winter.
-In the western boreal forest, it appears to be mostly an average birch crop.
-East of Manitoba, the White and Yellow Birch crop is very poor to poor throughout most of the boreal and southern Canadian forests.
-The Alder crop across the boreal forest is average.
-There is a potential for a moderate to a good flight south out of the boreal forest.
-Watch for redpolls on birches, in weedy fields and at bird feeders offering nyger and black oil sunflower seeds.
+Across the whole boreal forest, a good Alder crop has been reported.
+However, in the same areas, the spruce and birch crops are poor to below average.
+Expect a moderate flight south out of the boreal forest.
+Watch for redpolls on birches, in weedy fields and at bird feeders offering nyjer® and black oil sunflower seeds.
 Watch for Hoaries in flocks of Common Redpolls.
-See the link below for photos and identification marks of the Common and Hoary Redpoll subspecies.
+See the link below for photos and identification marks of Common and Hoary Redpoll subspecies.

 THREE IRRUPTIVE PASSERINES